MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 ### Task 4 – Create Product

 1. You should be in the **Power Platform Environment Settings** app.
-If you are in a different app, click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Power platform Environment Settings** app.
+If you are in a different app, click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Power Platform Environment Settings** app.

 2. Click on **Product Catalog** in the **Business** section of the sitemap.